 How do I qualify for unemployment benefits?

-- However, if you join immediately after finishing vocational training lasting at least 18 months, you will be exempt from this requirement.
+- However, if you join immediately after finishing vocational training lasting at least 18 months, you will be exempt from the above requirement.

 - Make a concerted effort to find new work and thereby minimize the amount of time you spend on unemployment benefit

-April 2016If you don’t speak Danish, the unemployment insurance system can seem rather complicated.
-Here is MAs comprehensive insurance guide in English.
+January 2023: If you don’t speak Danish, the unemployment insurance system can seem complicated.
+Here is MA’s introduction in English.